-Income from electricity units generated by windmills is accounted as income from windmills at landed cost and has been shown as such in the consolidated statement of profit and loss.
+Income from electricity units generated by windmills is accounted as income from windmills at landed cost and has been shown as such in the Statement of Profit and Loss.

 Dividend and interest income

 Dividend income from investments is recognised when the shareholder's right to receive payment has been established.